-This issue is not a concern at Braidwood for the following reasons.
+This issue is not a concern at Byron for the following reasons.
 The raceway system is divided by unit, by division (train), by safety class, and by cable type (power, control, or instrument).
 Each raceway is assigned a segregation code, and only cables with the same segregation code are routed together.
 Therefore, cables from unit 1 are not routed together with cables from unit 2.
-Cables from one division (e.g. Division 11) are not routed together with cables are not routed together with safety related cables.
+Cables from one division (e.g. Division 11) are not routed together with cables from the redundant division (e.g. Division 12).
+Non-safety related cables are not routed together with safety related cables.
 Finally, power, control and instrument cables are not intermixed within any given raceway; each is routed in separate raceways with cables of the same type.
-In addition, cables used for Braidwood meet the flame test of IEEE 383-1974, which demonstrates that the cable does not propagate fire outside of the area of flame impingement.
+In addition, cables used for Byron meet the flame test of IEEE 383-1974, which demonstrates that the cable does not propagate fire outside of the area of flame impingement.
 Thus, in the absence of external influences, a cable fire in one fire zone will not propagate through the raceway system to a different fire zone.